google/addlicense/README.md

     addlicense [flags] pattern [pattern ...]

-    -c copyright holder (defaults to "Google LLC")
+    -c      copyright holder (default "Google LLC")
-    -f custom license file (no default)
+    -check  check only mode: verify presence of license headers and exit with non-zero code if missing -f      license file
-    -l license type: apache, bsd, mit, mpl (defaults to "apache") -y year (defaults to current year)
+    -ignore file patterns to ignore, for example: -ignore **/*.go -ignore vendor/** -l      license type: apache, bsd, mit, mpl (default "apache") -s      Include SPDX identifier in license header.
+Set -s=only to only include SPDX identifier.
-    -check check only mode: verify presence of license headers and exit with non-zero code if missing -ignore file patterns to ignore, for example: -ignore **/*.go -ignore vendor/**
+    -v      verbose mode: print the name of the files that are modified -y      copyright year(s) (default "2022")

 The pattern argument can be provided multiple times, and may also refer to single files.
 Directories are processed recursively.